 Lake Sumter Landing Market Square provides a waterfront setting for a quaint coastal feel in the center of the community.
 The Old Mill Playhouse features the latest movie releases, while over 15 restaurants provide dining opportunities.
 Some of the shops available here include Winn-Dixie, shoe stores, clothing boutiques, and home improvement stores.

-Brownwood Paddock Square, designed to look like a 19th century cattle town, offers the Barnstorm Theater for movies and the Paddock Square for nightly entertainment on the community’s south side.
-The Square includes 10 restaurants and even more shops, such as a bank, spice shop, and dog groomer.
+Brownwood Paddock Square, designed to look like a 19th-century cattle town, offers the Barnstorm Theater for movies and nightly entertainment on the community’s south side.
+The Square includes 10 restaurants and even more shops and conveniences, such as a bank, spice shop, and dog groomer.

 Amenity-Rich Recreation Centers

-The 24 village recreation centers serve several neighborhoods and feature meeting rooms for clubs and activities, fully-equipped kitchens, and billiard rooms.
-These centers also have swimming pools, horseshoe pits, and courts for bocce and shuffleboard, as well as pickleball and tennis courts.
+The 24 village recreation centers serve several neighborhoods and feature meeting rooms for clubs and activities, fully equipped kitchens, and billiard rooms.
+These centers also have swimming pools, horseshoe pits, and bocce, shuffleboard, tennis, and pickleball courts.

 The 11 regional recreation centers include even more amenities, such as fitness centers, pottery facilities, meeting rooms, and large venues with stages for musical and theatrical productions.
 Sports pools offer ample space for lap swimming, water exercise, aerobics, and water volleyball.
-There are also courts for bocce, shuffleboard, tennis, pickleball, and basketball.
+There are also athletic courts, including a basketball court.

 All The Golf You Can Play